adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-03-how-jamstack-and-cloudcannons-collaborative-cms-can-help-your-clients.md

 A faster and more responsive site is always a better user experience.
 If you run a transaction-driven site, then giving your users a fast experience is a key way to differentiate from your competition.
 But if you think you have to convince anyone on this point, just look at the stats:

-* Website performance has a huge influence on how customers perceive a brand — a one-second delay in website load time reduces customer satisfaction by 16%. \[[1](http://www.aberdeen.com/Aberdeen-Library/5136/RA-performance-web-application.aspx){: target="_blank" rel="noopener noreferrer"}\]
+* Website performance has a huge influence on how customers perceive a brand — a one-second delay in website load time reduces customer satisfaction by 16%. \[[1](http://www.aberdeen.com/Aberdeen-Library/5136/RA-performance-web-application.aspx)\]
-* Every 100ms delay in site load time can reduce conversion rates by 7%. \[[2](https://www.akamai.com/uk/en/about/news/press/2017-press/akamai-releases-spring-2017-state-of-online-retail-performance-report.jsp){: target="_blank" rel="noopener noreferrer"}\]
+* Every 100ms delay in site load time can reduce conversion rates by 7%. \[[2](https://www.akamai.com/uk/en/about/news/press/2017-press/akamai-releases-spring-2017-state-of-online-retail-performance-report.jsp)\]
 * When mobile page load times balloon from 1s to 3s, bounce rates increase by 32%.
-(If your site takes 5s to load, you’d be looking at a 90% bounce rate\!) \[[3](https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks/){: target="_blank" rel="noopener noreferrer"}\]
+(If your site takes 5s to load, you’d be looking at a 90% bounce rate\!) \[[3](https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks/)\]
 * Google’s search algorithm privileges sites that load faster than average.
 (CloudCannon’s median page load time is 6x faster than the web’s average.)

 ### **What about downtime?
 Will my website stay online?**